strapi/strapi/docs/3.0.0-beta.x/guides/api-endpoints.md

 </div>

----

 ## GET `/posts`

-This endpoint returns the list of posts matching your filters.
-Youc an read more about filtering [here](./filters.md).
+Returns the posts matching the query filters.
+You can read more about filtering [here](./filters.md).

 **Example request**